Top 8 Affordable Open-Air Onsen Ryokans Near Osaka Prefecture

 | 7 min read

 We handpicked these listings carefully, considering (wherever possible) Superhost status, recent guest reviews, location, accommodation type, prices, availability of dates, decor, and amenities.
 The image galleries get refreshed with the latest updates regularly.
-They were last updated on April 08, 2024.
+They were last updated on January 31, 2026.

 Open-air onsen ryokans in and around Kyoto Prefecture

-1. 1.
-Syoenso Hozukawatei at Yunohana Onsen (from USD 120)
+1. Syoenso Hozukawatei at Yunohana Onsen (from USD 438)

-Located at Yunohana Onsen hot spring resort in Kameoka, Syoenso Hozeukawatei is a tastefully furnished onsen ryokan surrounded by beautiful natural landscape.
-It is a short 20-minute train ride to JR Kameoka Station from JR Kyoto Station, and you can book the 15-minute shuttle service with the ryokan prior to arrival.
-There are large public baths as well as open-air baths on premises available for guests’ use between 6am and 8am, and 4pm and 10pm daily.
-Syoenso Hozukawatei is a cheap ryokan with a private onsen as it is the most budget-friendly among the ryokans on this list.
-If you prefer, you can choose to stay in a Japanese-style room with a private open-air bath, and
+Located at Yunohana Onsen hot spring resort in Kameoka, Syoenso Hozeukawatei is a tastefully furnished onsen ryokan surrounded by a beautiful natural landscape.
+It is a short 20-minute train ride to JR Kameoka Station from JR Kyoto Station, and you can book the 15-minute shuttle service with the ryokan before arrival.
+There are large public baths as well as open-air baths on premises available for guests’ use between 6am and 9am, and 3pm and 12am daily.
+Various open-air baths that you’ll find here are cypress bath, rock bath, and waterfall.
+Families visiting here can book private Hokkiori and Nagori baths.

 In between relaxing onsen time, enjoy a refreshing stroll in the tranquil garden, pamper yourself with a soothing massage, or have some traditional Japanese sake at the contemporary Japanese bar (izayaka).
-There are also scrumptious kaiseki cuisine to look forward to for both breakfast and dinner.
+There is also scrumptious kaiseki cuisine to look forward to for both breakfast and dinner.
 Savour a traditional Japanese cuisine made with fresh local seasonal ingredients such as Tamba pine mushrooms and pork meat.

 Shoenso Hozugawatei